 Root-Planning: Sometimes, gum disease affects the surface of your tooth’s root.
 Root-planning is when we give your soft tissue a chance to heal from its disease by removing and smoothing small amounts of the infected root surface.

-If the treatments described above do not sufficiently address your gum disease, Princess Dental Centre may make a referral to a periodontist, who would be able to surgically remove the diseased tissue so that proper healing could occur.
+If the treatments described above do not sufficiently address your gum disease, Princess Dental may make a referral to a periodontist, who would be able to surgically remove the diseased tissue so that proper healing could occur.